 Carved by glaciers, Yosemite National Park became the first protected state park in the US in 1864.
 It took until 1890 to gain National Park status, with the work of John Muir.
 Though 95% of the park is backcountry, there is still plenty to explore via hikes or the shuttle system.
 Spend the day hiking amongst Giant Sequoias, granite cliffs, and rushing waterfalls and understand why around 4 million people come to the park each year.

 Depart early and walk through California's Sequoia National Park alongside a naturalist.
-Learn about these impressive giant trees and enjoy a picnic lunch on the trail.
+Learn about these impressive giant trees and opt to enjoy a picnic lunch on the trail.
 Drive to Big Tree Trail for an afternoon hike and learn about how National Geographic deeded tracts of giant trees in the heart of the park to the National Parks Service for safekeeping.
 This evening, we return to the park for an evening of stargazing with an expert from the Sequoia Parks Conservancy (SPC).

 Depart the Sierra Nevadas and travel from one of California's mountain ranges to the other.
 Reaching the waters edge, stop to view elephant seals at Piedras Blancas Elephant Seal Rookery before driving north on the PCH, the famous Pacific Coast Highway.